-Mekong advocates fear the dam would degrade the dolphins’ habitats, challenging their survival.
+Mekong advocates fear the dam would degrade the dolphins’ habitats, challenging their survival

-Shortly after Cambodian government as well as WWF just congratulated on the increase of the population of Irrawaddy Dolphins, rare to the Mekong River, from 80 to 92 last year, the arrival of the news that a new dam, Sambor, is planned on the mainstream river in Kratie province has prompted concerned parties to become concerned about the dolphins’ fate.
+Shortly after the Cambodian government as well as WWF just congratulated on the increase of the population of Irrawaddy Dolphins, rare to the Mekong River, from 80 to 92 last year, the arrival of the news that a new dam, Sambor, is planned on the mainstream river in Kratie province has prompted concerned parties to become concerned about the dolphins’ fate.

 As such, the population in Kratie has been well taken care of by conservation organisations as well as the Cambodian government itself to ensure that their population is always sustained as well as the chance of their survival.